Phantom-Atom/ACM-projects/README.md

 # Pencil Sketch Generator

-I created a Pencil Sketch of an image using Opencv by first I converting the image into greyscale and then inverting it.
+I created a Pencil Sketch of an image using Opencv by first converting the image into greyscale and then inverting it.
 Then I applied a Gaussian Blur to the image and obtained the sketch by performing Bitwise division between the inverted Blurred image and the Grayscale image.
 Finally, I saved the created Sketch.

 Libraries used - OpenCV, Matplotlib.